fcdoc/doc/en/flashduty/alter/past_incidents.md

 4. The system prioritizes more recent incidents.

 > [!NOTE]
 > It is a good habit to document the **solution** and **root cause** each time you resolve an incident.
-This will greatly enhance the speed at which future responders can handle similar incidents.
+This will greatly enhance the response speed for future incidents.

 ### How to Identify